 A General Services Administration contractor will pay $128 million to settle a lawsuit alleging it failed to offer the government its best commercial pricing on information technology goods and services.
 The settlement is the largest to date associated with GSA's former Federal Supply Service (Click here for more info).

 Contractor Assessments: Don't Fear...
 Prepare

 GSA will conduct what they call Contractor Assessments.
 Up until 2015, these were called Contractor Assistance Visits (CAV).
-However, due to the serious consequences of a bad assessment, you should consider this a euphemism for an auditor doing an audit.
+However, due to the severe consequences of a bad evaluation, you should consider this a euphemism for an auditor doing an audit.

 Assessments are now generally done when sales under a contract exceed $150,000, although they may be performed anytime if other problems arise or if GSA decides to do a spot check.
-They will also do an assessment prior to the renewal every five years.
+They will also do an assessment before the renewal every five years.

 GSA assessors will look for answers to questions and review documentation regarding:

 TurboGSA can help you prepare for the contractor assessment.

 Our contract management program includes assessment Preparation services:

 This webinar teaches you about the types of GSA Audits and Contractor Assessments and how to prepare.
 It discusses how to set up procedures and systems to avoid contract compliance problems and other important issues.